njraladdin/matrix-todo-extension/project.md

 - add tree diagram feature, done
 - abiltiy to add line breaks in diagram blocks, done
 - add some sort of tags to a diagram node , will be used to list tehcnologies used for that project, done

-- ability to add dashed blocks
+- ability to add dashed blocks, done

 - more space, maybe abiltiy to add next page so have more space for diagram ? or maybe allow scrolling, or allow dragging like figma